What is Regression Testing? Test Cases (Example)

 Step 4) They convert those regression tests into scripts depending on which cases can be automated.

-Step 5) During the scripting process, the automation team takes the help of regression cases as they neither possess the product nor the tool and app knowledge.
+Step 5) During the scripting process, the automation team refers to the regression test cases.
+They do so as they may not possess the product nor the tool and app knowledge.

 Step 6) When the test scripts are completed, the automation team will execute them on the new app.